Tik-ZOOM -Too Leil Shavuot

 Rabbi Alon C. Ferency - Heska Amuna Congregation, Knoxville, TN

-Alon C. Ferency is the rabbi of Heska Amuna Synagogue in Knoxville, Tennessee.
-He is a founding board member of the Community Coalition Against Human Trafficking, the rabbi-in-residence at Bonnaroo Music and Arts Festival, religious consultant to Burt Reynolds' The Last Movie Star, and a Dungeon Master for tabletop role-playing games using Hebrew Bible and other Jewish Folklore & Mythology.
+Alon Ferency is the rabbi of Heska Amuna Synagogue in Knoxville, Tennessee.
+He is a founding board member of the Community Coalition Against Human Trafficking, the rabbi-in-residence at Bonnaroo Music and Arts Festival, religious consultant to Burt Reynolds' The Last Movie Star, an editor to the Rabbinical Assebmly's editions of Pirke Avot and Esther, and a Dungeon Master for tabletop role-playing games using Hebrew Bible and other Jewish Folklore & Mythology.

 Rabbi Nelly Altenburger - Congregation B'nai Israel, Danbury CT/Congregation Adath Israel, Middletown, CT

 Rabbi Nelly was born and raised in Sao Paulo, Brazil.
 She has also spent time living in Argentina, England, and Israel.
 She is a fluent speaker of Portuguese, English, Hebrew, and Spanish.
 Rabbi Nelly’s mission is to draw people closer to Torah and Jewish texts, communal prayer, and actions that strengthen bridges between individuals and communities.
 She loves teaching children and adults of all ages, and learning from their questions and comments.
 Besides being a pulpit rabbi she’s active in interfaith efforts and in gun regulation efforts."

 An exploration of the question of belonging through the lenses of two holidays: Halloween and Valentine's Day

 Rabbi Steven Henkin - Congregation Agudath Achim, Savannah, GA